MSN: Multi-Style Network for Trajectory Prediction

 Accordingly, we introduce a simple similarity measurement method to judge whether different prediction samples (with the same observations and interactive context) belong to the same style category.
-We distinguish their categories by finding the end-point $D_s$ from a set of other end-point proposals $D = \{(d_{ix}, d_{iy})\}_i$, which could make the Euclidean distance between the target end-point $d = (d_x, d_y)$ and the selected $D_s$ reach the minimum value.
-Then, the target trajectory and the trajectory with end-point $D_s$ are regarded as the same hidden behavior category.
-Formally,
+We use the nearest neighbor classification method.
+Specifically, we distinguish their categories by finding the 2D end-point $\bm{D}_s$ from a set of other end-point proposals $\{\bm{D}_i\}_i = \{(d^i_x, d^i_y)\}_i$, which could make the Euclidean distance between the target 2D end-point $\bm{d} = (d_x, d_y)$ and the selected $\bm{D}_s$ reach the minimum value.

+In addition, we assume that these end-point proposals should already be labeled.
+Specifically, we use a 2-tuple $(\bm{D}_s, c_s)$ to denote the label $c_s$ of the corresponding end-point $\bm{D}_s$.
+Thus, the target trajectory with the end-point $\bm{d}$ and another trajectory with an end-point proposal $\bm{D}_s$ will be classified with the same label $c_s$.
+Given the set of 2-tuples $\mathcal{D} = \left\{(\bm{D}_i, c_i)\right\}_i$ and the trajectory with a end-point $\bm{d}$ to be classified, we have

-It is a relative classification strategy, which can be adapted to various prediction scenarios and agents with different behavior preferences.
+It is a relative classification strategy that can be adapted to various prediction scenarios and agents with different behavior preferences.
 In addition, the minimum operation also saves complicated work like setting and verifying thresholds.

 ~\\ \textbf{c.
-Style Proposals.} In order to directly give predictions with significant stylistic differences, we employ a set of generators $G = \{G_1, G_2, ..., G_{K_c}\}$ to generate predictions with different styles (\IE, behavior categories) correspondingly.
+Style Proposals.} In \EQUA{eq_alpha_loss1}, we mentioned that to classify a end-point $\bm{d}$, we need a set of end-point proposals $\{\bm{D}_i\}_i$ and their corresponding labels $\{c_i\}_i$.
+In the scenario of trajectory prediction, labels $\{c_i\}_i$ may be difficult to obtain directly.
+Therefore, we accomplish multi-style prediction by generating several end-point proposals and assigning ``virtual labels'' to them.
+We first discuss how to obtain multi-style end-point proposals.
+We employ a set of generators $G = \{G_1, G_2, ..., G_{K_c}\}$ to generate end-point proposals with different styles correspondingly.
 Each generator could focus on different patterns that lead to the specific behavior style rather than the ``common'' behavior representations.
-We employ $K_c$ convolution kernels $\mathcal{K} = \{ker_i\}_{i=1}^{K_c}$ (shape $=1 \times t_h$) as well as their corresponding MLPs to encode the multi-style features into multiple latent spaces from agents' behavior features.
-Convolution operations are applied on behavior features $h_{\alpha}$ to obtain features $F$ from $K_c$ channels with strong discriminative categorical styles.
+In detail, we employ $K_c$ convolution kernels $\mathcal{K} = \{\bm{ker}_i\}_{i=1}^{K_c}$ (each kernel has the shape $1 \times t_h$) as well as their corresponding MLPs to encode the multi-style features into multiple latent spaces from agents' behavior features.
+Convolution operations are applied on behavior features $\bm{h}_{\alpha}$ to obtain features $\bm{F}$ from $K_c$ channels with strong discriminative categorical styles.
 Formally,

-Another decoder MLP is employed to infer the multi-style planning (trajectory end-point) proposals $D$.
+Another decoder MLP is employed to infer the multi-style planning (trajectory end-point) proposals $\bm{D}_p$.
 Formally,